ibm-cloud-docs/EventStreams/monitoring.md

 Before you can start using {{site.data.keyword.messagehub}} {{site.data.keyword.mon_full_notm}} metrics, you must first opt in and then enable platform metrics by completing the following steps:

 1. Enable platform metrics for {{site.data.keyword.messagehub}}.
-For more information, see [Enabling platform metrics](/docs/monitoring?topic=monitoring-platform_metrics_enabling){ :external}.
+For more information, see [Enabling platform metrics](/docs/monitoring?topic=monitoring-platform_metrics_enabling){: external}.
 The owner of the account has full access to this metrics data.
 For more information about managing access for other users, see [Getting started tutorial for {{site.data.keyword.mon_full}}](/docs/monitoring?topic=monitoring-getting-started-monitor#getting-started-monitor_prereqs){: external}.

 2. To navigate from the {{site.data.keyword.messagehub}} instance page to the {{site.data.keyword.monitoringshort}} dashboard, click the 3 vertical dots in the upper right corner of the instance page (**Service instance options**) and select **Monitoring**.